A Lotte Data – Minecraft Data Pack

 • minecraft:guarded_by_piglins includes bells, light weighted pressure plates, and powered rails.

-• minecraft:impermeable includes all anvils, all cauldrons, all fences, all fence gates, all Shulker boxes, all amethyst buds and clusters, all glass panes, barriers, beacons, bedrock, bells, chains, Chorus flowers, decorated pots, dragon eggs, End portal frames, End rods, grindstones, hoppers, iron bars, ladders, lightning rods, piston heads, scaffolding, slime blocks, sniffer eggs, and spawners.
+• minecraft:impermeable includes all anvils, all cauldrons, all fences, all fence gates, all Shulker boxes, all amethyst buds and clusters, all glass panes, beacons, bedrock, bells, all chains, Chorus flowers, decorated pots, dragon eggs, End portal frames, End rods, grindstones, hoppers, all bars, ladders, all lightning rods, piston heads, scaffolding, slime blocks, sniffer eggs, spawners, all copper grates, all shelves, vaults, trial spawners, and all wall hanging signs.

 • minecraft:infiniburn_overworld includes Nether gold ore and Nether quartz ore.